Character Layers (Beta)

 Let's start by building a tilemap that we can use to support this feature.

-We will create a tilemap with 3 layers: ground, buildings and bridge. ground will have the floor tiles. buildings will have tiles from the buildings that should show up on top of the ground tiles.
-The uppermost layer bridge will contain the tiles of the bridge that will be on top of the characters below the bridge.
+will have tiles from the buildings that should show up on top of the ground tiles.
+The uppermost layer bridge

-Here is how the ground layer looks like:
+Here is how the ground

-And here is how the buildings layer looks like:
+And here is how the buildings

 There are two questions that may arise:

-1. What the heck are those jugs for?
+- What the heck are those jugs for?

-2. Why is the bridge incomplete?
+- Why is the bridge incomplete?

-The jugs are only representing colliding tiles.
-They will be invisible later because the bridge layer will hide those.
+layer will hide those.
 However, I used them to create a collision barrier on the ground level.
 This does not allow the character to walk around freely "below" the building but only in the corridor.

 The bridge is incomplete because we want the player to be able to walk below the upper part of the building later.
 This can be best shown with a picture:

-Now let's finally take a look at the bridge layer:
+Now let's finally take a look at the bridge

 This layer is supposed to show up on top of all characters on the ground level.
 It will also be important for the collisions of all characters on bridge level.